 At Moqod, we use the Agile approach which is very user-centered.
-With every project, we focus deeply on the user persona and on solving his needs.
+With every software development project, we focus deeply on the user persona and on solving his needs.

 What are user stories in Agile?